epfl-ada/ada-2023-project-renensgang1020/README.md

 1. Are there countries that receive particularly good ratings on average?
 How does this look in subcategories of the rating, such as taste, appearance, etc.?
 Which is the most beautiful beer country - based on the appearance subcategory?
 2. What descriptive words are frequently used in reviews to capture the essence of beers from different nations?
 3. Which type of beer performs best in which country?

-### Question 2: Are beer nations brewed from a beer abundance?
-1. Does a higher number of breweries and a greater diversity of beer types within a country correlate with higher overall ratings for its beers?
+4. Does a higher number of breweries and a greater diversity of beer types within a country correlate with higher overall ratings for its beers?

-### Question 3: IBR - International beer relations
+### Question 2: IBR - International beer relations
 1. From which countries do the majority of ratings for each nation's beers originate?
 2. Which country’s beers are particularly popular abroad?
 4. Is there a Beer Union with countries that are mutually enthusiastic about their beer?
 3. Is there a domestic beer pride?
 Do users rate beers brewed in their home country better or worse?

-### Question 4: Are beer reviewers the biggest bias?
+### Question 3: Are beer reviewers the biggest bias?
 1. Do seasoned beer reviewers have clear patterns in their ratings, and can we distinguish between those who consistently rate high, those who consistently rate low, and those who never rate below a certain threshold (e.g., 3/5)?
 2. Can we correct for these biases by decorrelating a reviewer’s “niceness” from their beer ratings?
 3. Which beer nations emerge now?
 Do our findings from questions 1-3 change?